 - dark spots

 It’s not only customers and influencers who appreciate red light therapy.
 Doctors and scientists also vouch for the treatment.
-Numerous scientific research studies support the efficacy of red light therapy for treating skin.
-Here are just a couple of examples.
+The following scientific research studies support the efficacy of red light therapy for clinical skin treatments.

 Researchers in Germany conducted a randomized, controlled study of 136 volunteers.
 After 30 treatment sessions of varying lengths, the subjects experienced “significantly improved skin complexion and skin feeling,” including less roughness and denser collagen.